Conveniently located to serve the areas of Maryland, Virginia, and Washington, D.C.

-If you are thinking about undergoing plastic surgery and have begun searching for plastic surgeons in your area, you have probably read a lot of websites, a lot of “About Us” bios, and come across a lot of names and acronyms that frankly all sound pretty much alike.
+If you’re thinking about undergoing plastic surgery and have begun searching for plastic surgeons in your area, you have probably read a lot of websites, a lot of “About Us” bios and have come across a lot of names and acronyms that frankly all sound pretty much alike.

-So how do you know if the surgeon you are considering is really as well-qualified as he or she says?
-The answer is simpler than you might think–Board Certification by The American Board of Plastic Surgery (ABPS).
+So how do you know if the surgeon you are considering is really as qualified as they say?
+The answer is simpler than you might think– look for board certification by the American Board of Plastic Surgery (ABPS).

-The problem is that many doctors claim to be board certified in their bios, but just being “Board Certified” says nothing about what they were trained in or how rigorous that training was.
-First, it is important to know exactly what the doctor is board certified in.
+The problem is that many doctors claim to be board certified in their bios, but just being “board certified” says nothing about what they were trained in or how rigorous that training was.
+First, it’s important to know exactly what each doctor is board certified in.
 They could have been certified in pediatrics, dermatology, or gynecology, for instance, but that does not make them an accomplished or experienced plastic surgeon.
-Second, there are many “Boards” and organizations out there that allow doctors to claim they are board certified, but in most cases these boards are created by like-minded doctors to provide the appearance of credibility but do not require rigorous training programs or exams.
+Second, there are many different “boards” and organizations out there that allow doctors to claim they are board certified, but in most cases these boards are created by like-minded doctors to provide the appearance of credibility but do not require rigorous training programs or exams.

 The American Board of Plastic Surgery (ABPS) outlines a specific training program for doctors interested in becoming plastic surgeons.
 After medical school, physicians generally go through another period of training called a residency, which can last anywhere from one to six years.
 Some physicians, especially surgeons, may choose to go through a second residency to further hone their skills.
 The ABPS specifies which types of residency programs are considered applicable for physicians interested in being plastic surgeons.
 While some physicians may choose to pursue additional training after residency, others choose to become board certified by completing written and oral examinations in their area of specialty.
 In order to be board certified by the American Board of Plastic Surgery, a physician must have passed the oral and written examinations prepared by the ABPS, specifically in plastic surgery.

-The key in looking for a plastic surgeon, as in anything, is to read the fine print.
+The key to looking for a plastic surgeon, as with anything, is to read the fine print.

-There are many excellent physicians out there, but you want to be sure yours has the training and background in the procedures he or she is actually going to perform on you.
-By selecting a plastic surgeon who is board certified by the American Board of Plastic Surgery, you can be sure that he or she has been trained in the techniques you want, that he or she has passed an extensive and difficult examination specifically in cosmetic surgery, and that he or she has the experience needed to understand your aesthetic goals and safely apply the most modern and state-of-the-art techniques to achieve those goals.
+There are many excellent physicians out there, but you want to be sure yours has the training and background in the procedures they are actually going to perform on you.
+By selecting a plastic surgeon who is board certified by the American Board of Plastic Surgery, you can be sure that they have been trained in the techniques you want, that they have passed an extensive and difficult examination specifically in cosmetic surgery, and that they have the experience needed to understand your aesthetic goals and safely apply the most modern and state-of-the-art techniques to achieve them.